 Alright, let’s get this sourdough blueberry pancakes party started!

-- 1 cup flour (I use half unbleached white and half whole wheat, but some buckwheat flour also works nicely.
+I use half unbleached white and half whole wheat, but some buckwheat flour also works nicely.
 If you don’t have yogurt, you can also use milk, buttermilk, kefir or a non dairy milk substitute.

 Stir that all together.